yashshelkegit/demo/README.md

-This is my personal portfolio in making .
+# This is my personal portfolio in making.

-Myself Yash Shelke
+Myself Yash Shelke.
-studing information technology engineering
-Govt. polytechnic, jalgaon
+studing information technology engineering in Govt. polytechnic, jalgaon